CHIME/FRB Catalog 1 results: statistical cross-correlations with large-scale structure: Statistical errors on FRB locations

 \subsection{Plausible range of $L$-values}

 Comparing the last two subsections, we see that the selection bias considered in~\S\ref{app:ssec:selection_bias_included} increases the effective value of $L$ by 34\%.
 This treatment of selection bias is incomplete, and a full study is outside the scope of this paper.
 For example, $b_\ell$ depends on wavelength $\lambda$, so there is a selection bias involving FRB frequency spectra.
-In addition, we have not attempted to model multi-beam detections, which will be better localized than single-beam detections.
+In addition, we have not attempted to model multibeam detections, which will be better localized than single-beam detections.
 Given these sources of modeling uncertainty, rather than trying to model the value of $L$ precisely, we will assign a range of plausible $L$-values.

-To assign a smallest plausible $L$-value, we make assumptions which lead to the largest plausible localization errors.
+To assign a smallest plausible $L$-value, we make assumptions that lead to the largest plausible localization errors.
 We start with the toy beam model $b_\ell$ from~\S\ref{app:ssec:selection_bias_included}, with $\lambda=0.75$\,m (the longest wavelength in CHIME).
-We then convolve with a halo profile (\smash{$b_\ell \rightarrow b_\ell u_\ell(M,z)^2$}, where $u_\ell(M,z)$ is a Navarro-Frenk-White (NFW) density profile \citep{Navarro:1996gj}), taking the halo mass $M$ to be large ($M=10^{14.5}~h^{-1}M_\odot$) and the redshift to be small ($z=0.05$).
+We then convolve with a halo profile \citep[\smash{$b_\ell \rightarrow b_\ell u_\ell(M,z)^2$}, where $u_\ell(M,z)$ is a Navarro-Frenk-White (NFW) density profile;][]{Navarro:1996gj}, taking the halo mass $M$ to be large ($M=10^{14.5}~h^{-1}M_\odot$) and the redshift to be small ($z=0.05$).
 These specific values are somewhat arbitrary, but the goal is to establish a baseline plausible value of $L_{\rm min}$, not model a precise value of $L$.
 With the assumptions in this paragraph, we get $L_{\rm min}=315$.

-Similarly, to assign a largest plausible $L$-value, we make assumptions which lead to the smallest plausible localization errors.
+Similarly, to assign a largest plausible $L$-value, we make assumptions that lead to the smallest plausible localization errors.
 We use the smallest toy model from~\S\ref{app:ssec:selection_bias_included} with $\lambda=0.375$\,m (the shortest wavelength in CHIME).
-We assume that 40\% of the events are multi-beam detections, and that multi-beam detections have localization errors which are smaller by a factor 3.
+We assume that 40\% of the events are multibeam detections, and that multibeam detections have localization errors that are smaller by a factor 3.
 As in the previous section, these specific values are somewhat arbitrary, but the goal is to establish a baseline plausible value of $L_{\rm max}$, not model a precise value of $L$.
 With the assumptions in this paragraph, we get $L_{\rm max}=1396$.